renexdev/programming_notes/notes_on_cuda/3_applications_of_sort_and_scan.md

 index_own is self-explanatory; as for index_other, we can use **binary search** to find it in the other list.
 This way, every element is assigned a thread, and every thread performs binary search on the other list, computing the final index.

+####**Bitonic Sort**
+This is an "oblivious" (does the exact same thing regardless of inputs) sorting algorithm that is designed for parallel architecture.
+[See the wiki page for more details.] (https://www.wikiwand.com/en/Bitonic_sorter)
+This algorithm will take exactly the same amount of time no matter the input.